 Here’s the harsh reality: if you’re applying from a country unknown to the company, you might just not be considered qualified.
 Not because your achievements aren't valid, but because the qualifications you have might be different to those in the country you're applying for a job.
 Just like if you study Law in the UK, you can't just hop on a plane to the US and start applying British laws to the people of North America.

 If you’re applying for a remote job, you’re competing with the rest of the world.
 This means that the company that you’re applying to probably hasn’t heard of your school, or your specific degree.

 The second part that I think people often forget to think about is whether you are actually qualified from a work point of view.
-If people are applying for remote jobs – they can be from everywhere.

 But this could easily be unknown to someone who isn’t working within the fintech space, or just doesn’t know much about the African tech scene.
 Even if you were the person who built M-Pesa, you might just have to explain what it is if you’re applying for work outside of Africa, for instance.